hashicorp/nomad/website/source/docs/drivers/docker.html.md

 If Nomad allocates port `23332` to your task, the Docker driver will automatically setup the port mapping from `23332` on the host to `6379` in your container, so it will just work!

 Note that by default this only works with `bridged` networking mode.
 It may also work with custom networking plugins which implement the same API for expose and port forwarding.

+### Networking Protocols

+The Docker driver configures ports on both the `tcp` and `udp` protocols.

+This is not configurable.

 ### Other Networking Modes